 False by default.
 Enable this option and iMazing will keep applying a blueprint even after encountering non-critical errors.
 The following errors are considered critical and will always interrupt the deployment of a blueprint:

-False by default. iMazing usually requires you to disable Find my iPhone/iPad in order to erase a device, restore its OS, or restore a backup to it.
+False by default. iMazing usually requires you to disable Find My iPhone/iPad in order to erase a device, restore its OS, or restore a backup to it.
 This protects against situations where the device ends up being activation-locked when it reboots after being erased or restored.

 If you wish to bypass these checks and configure the blueprint to be executed regardless of Find my Device status, enable this option.
 Target devices may find themselves in an activation locked state after being erased or restored, at which point iMazing will wait until you enter the Apple ID and password to activate the device, and continue applying the blueprint.